Entry Level Accounting Jobs

 The general bookkeeper can work within a small company to maintain various accounts in the ledger.
 This person will handle payroll, billing, accounts receivable as well as payables too.
 The bookkeeper will send overdue accounts to a collection company or work with a law firm to get the money due to the company.
 Balancing the receipts and dealing with banking is also a duty of the bookkeeper.
 It’s many positions rolled into one general bookkeeping position.
 In small companies, this is one person.
 In large companies, the position is split into different clerks and departments since the work is on a larger scale.

-Whether it’s receivables, payables or general bookkeeping, graduates with an associates in accounting can count on obtaining fulfilling accounting jobs directly out of school.
+Whether it’s receivables, payables or general bookkeeping, graduates with an associate in accounting can count on obtaining fulfilling accounting jobs directly out of school.
 Within 2 years, the accounting student can get a degree and start working in a great career with the possibility of advancement later due to their on-the-job learning potential.